 Submissions are welcome from all.
 For the next edition of The Peace Journalist, we are seeking short submissions (300-550 words) detailing peace journalism projects, classes, proposals, academic works in the field, etc. We also welcome longer submissions (800-1200 words) about peace or conflict sensitive journalism projects or program.

 Please submit your article via email to firstname.lastname@example.org.
 Also send a 2-3 sentence biography of the author, as well as a small head and shoulders photo of the author.
 In addition, please submit photos and graphics that could accompany your article.s, as well as academic works from the field.
 The Peace Journalist will not run general articles about peace initiatives or projects, but rather seeks only articles with a strong peace media/peace journalism/conflict sensitive journalism angle.

-The submission deadline is September 7.
+The magazine submission deadline is March 7.
 However, given the limited space available in this issue, it’s advisable to submit your article early.

 To see a .pdf of the October, 2016 edition of the magazine, go to:

 Similarly, the Peace Journalism Perspectives Podcast (http://www.park.edu/center-for-peace-journalism/podcast.html) is seeking audio clips related to PJ—short PJ-style radio stories; short interviews with PJ practitioners/teachers; audio clips from PJ events, etc. Please keep your clips to under 3 minutes, and submit to me (mp3) by email.
 The podcast deadline is February 20.

 Thank you in advance for your interest in the Peace Journalist and the PJ podcast.